Social Influence Tactics and How to Counter Them

 Virtue words: Anchoring positive connotations to an idea, brand, or group.
 Can be used to create a more positive image of an idea, brand, or group or can speak to getting people to embrace an idea, brand, or group by making them think they share positive qualities with the group.
 For example, the positive propaganda poster below wants you to associate (transfer) the virtue of Jefferson and Jackson, with Democrats, with W.J.
 Bryan, and with yourself (to get you to vote for Bryan).

-Weak Inference (or False Cause): When a judgement is made based on inconclusive evidence.
+Weak Inference (or False Cause): When a judgment is made based on inconclusive evidence.
 Inductive reasoning draws conclusions from probabilities, if you have a few data points pointing at something it doesn’t make it true, in fact it doesn’t even make for a strong argument.
 A weak inference is when a weak argument (one that is not strong and doesn’t have lots of facts backing up its certainty) is presented as a strong argument.

 Yes, but…: Using the phrase “yes, but…” to reframe the conversation.
-When someone says something, don’t disagree and thereby trigger a “no response,” instead re-frame and and say “yes, but…”, then make your point, and then get them to start giving yes responses.
+When someone says something, don’t disagree and thereby trigger a “no response,” instead re-frame and say “yes, but…”, then make your point, and then get them to start giving yes responses.
 It is a fairly shady trick used to build rapport.
 Watch out at saying “yes but…” to something that really isn’t a “yes.”

 Yes/No Conditioning, eliciting a response, leading: Eliciting a response by asking questions you know a person will give an affirmative or negative response to.
 If you want someone to reject an idea, get them saying “no” and rejecting ideas.
 If you want them saying yes, get them saying “yes.”
 It is a version of the used car salesperson trick where they get you to agree to something small and then work you into something big.
 “Do you love liberty?
 Yes!
 Do you love your family?
 Yes!
 Are we going to vote yes on Prop 238?
 Yes?!… wait, what?”
 Counter: Don’t let someone else pace the conversation.
 Give a no answer to a yes question then reframe the conversation by using that break in flow as a pivot point.